askkaz/docs/develop/sdk-development/video-playback.md

 # Playing Video in SceneGraph

-This guide demonstrates adding video to a SceneGraph project which is a continuation from [Building a SceneGraph UI](/develop/channel-development/scenegraph-ui.md).
-This guide uses the same example project.
+This guide demonstrates adding video to a SceneGraph project which is a continuation from [Building a UI in SceneGraph](/develop/sdk-development/scenegraph-ui.md).
+This guide will use the same example project.

 The main steps include: